MuhammadFakhrurradhi/Data-Cleansing-Wrangling/README.md

 ### About dataset

-The dataset is provided by [Pacmann.io](https://pacmann.io/) in Business Analytics module.
+The dataset is provided by kaggle which can be downloaded [here](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis/).
 The dataset contains 53 columns and 180520 rows of information about the supply chain domain area.
 The dataset contains information about customers, orders, departments, products, sales, profits, and shipments.

 ### Key learning